IdleLands/IdleLands3/docs/API.md

 plugin:gm:teleport | targetName, teleData | Mod only.
 Teleport a user to a location. plugin:gm:toggleachievement | targetName, achievement | Mod only.
 Toggle a permanent achievement for the target. plugin:gm:togglemod | targetName | Mod only.
-Toggle moderator status for the target. plugin:guild:create | name, tag | Create a new guild. plugin:guild:demote | memberName | Demote a member to member status. plugin:guild:disband |  | Disband your guild.
+Toggle moderator status for the target. plugin:guild:building:build | buildingName, slot | Build a building in the guild. plugin:guild:building:movebase | newBase | Move the guild to a new place. plugin:guild:building:updateprop | buildingName, propName, propValue | Update a building property. plugin:guild:building:upgrade | buildingName | Upgrade a building in the guild. plugin:guild:create | name, tag | Create a new guild. plugin:guild:demote | memberName | Demote a member to member status. plugin:guild:disband |  | Disband your guild.